On the Kontsevich integral for knotted trivalent graphs: The naive extension

 \subsection{The problem}

 The problem with the extension is that the integral, as defined above, is divergent.
-Causing this are the chords that are near a vertex (not separated from a vertex by another chord).
+Causing this are the possible short chords near a vertex (i.e. those not separated from a vertex by another chord ending).
 These are just like the isolated chords in the knot case, but, contrary to the knot case, we have no reason to factor out by all the chord diagrams containing such chords.

 Also, if we want to drop the 1T relation for the sake of working with framed graphs, we have to fix the divergence coming from the isolated chords near critical points as well.